mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 * The WebSocket ping and close commands are not yet supported and will be treated as errors.

+* When `maxlog` is used as source of log data, any log messages logged after log rotation will not be sent if the file was moved or truncated.
+To fetch new events after log rotation, reopen the WebSocket connection.

 #### Parameters

 This endpoint supports the following parameters: